typelevel/fs2/docs/migration-guide-1.0.md

 Methods in the `fs2.io` package that performed blocking I/O have been either removed or the blocking has been implemented via a call to `ContextSwitch[F].evalOn(blockingExecutionContext)(...)`.
 This ensures that a blocking call is not made from the same thread pool used for non-blocking tasks.

 For example, `fs2.io.readInputStream` now takes a blocking execution context argument, as well as an implicit `ContextShift[F]` argument.
 The `readInputStreamAsync` function was removed, as it was redundant with `readInputStream` once the blocking calls were shifted to a dedicated execution context.

+Additionally, the `*Async` methods from `fs2.io.file` have been removed (e.g. `readAllAsync`).
+Those methods used `java.nio.file.AsynchronousFileChannel`, which does *not* perform asynchronous I/O and instead performs blocking I/O on a dedicated thread pool.
+Hence, these methods are redundant with their blocking equivalents, which shift blocking calls to a dedicated blocking execution context.